Azure/acr/docs/AAD-OAuth.md

 echo "Catalog"
 echo $catalog
 ```

+### Catalog listing using Admin Keys with Bearer Auth

 If you'd like to use bearer auth, you have to first convert your admin credentials to an ACR access token like this: